 If I recall correctly, the driving history was 10 or 11 pages long.

-My client nevertheless wanted to have his conviction, disqualification and fine overturned altogether by getting what’s known as a ‘section 10’.
+My client nevertheless wanted to have his conviction, disqualification and fine overturned altogether by getting what’s known as a ‘section 10′(now section 10 dismissal or conditional release order).

-He was adamant that I should put him on the witness stand and confident that he could persuade His Honour to grant him a section 10 on the basis that he needed his licence for his job as a courier driver.
+He was adamant that I should put him on the witness stand and confident that he could persuade His Honour to grant him a section 10 (now section 10 dismissal or conditional release order) on the basis that he needed his licence for his job as a courier driver.

 His Honour read through the appeal bundle and said something like ‘he’s got a terrible driving history, Mr Nedim.
 What are you asking for?’